-I think I mentioned a few days ago about how a fresh coat of paint can really brighten our mood, not just our walls.
-Well, my friend whose kitchen I helped paint is now putting everything back together.
+I posted once about how a fresh coat of paint can really brighten our mood, not just our walls.
+Well, my friend whose kitchen I helped paint was putting everything back together.
 I had previously told her to fill in the nail holes so she would be forced to think with fresh eyes when it came to adding accessories, etc. I went over there today to help her with the final touches.

 I had to practically twist her arm to get her to think with fresh eyes.
 Getting her to remove the dark rug under her table was a major feat.
 Her kitchen, which is quite small, looks so much bigger and bright without one’s eye going to that dark rug that drew the room in too much.
 Then I had to strong-arm her a little more to convince her to remove those outdated chair pads.
 But I convinced her.
 I cleared off her table and had her stand back and look at what those little changes had accomplished.
 She was shocked and very pleased at the difference.

 We need “fresh” eyes about so many things.
 About our homes.
 About our circumstances.
 About our views surrounding various issues.
 About our personal style.
 We might very well end up coming full circle in some areas.
-For example, we may decide that our views surrounding various issues are exactly what we really do believe and we are content with the logic behind those views.
+For example, we may decide that our views surrounding various issues are exactly what we have always believed and we are content with those views.
 And that’s a great place to get to.

 I like knowing my beliefs have stood my scrutiny and evaluation.
 They are my beliefs and I own them because I’ve thought about them.

 But based on the people I know and my personal experience, it doesn’t happen as often as you’d think.
-Most of us have the views we have, not based on sound thinking, but because various ideas and people have invaded our thinking and influenced us without our conscious awareness.
-We offer our opinions and views and don’t even hear the words coming out of our mouths.
+Many people have the views they have, not based on sound thinking, but because various ideas and people have invaded their thinking and influenced them without their conscious awareness.
+They offer their opinions and views and don’t even hear the words coming out of their mouths.
 Oops, I’m digressing.
 We’ll save this discussion for later.

 Back to my friend’s kitchen.